hirosystems/clarinet/docs/how-to-guides/how-to-test-contract.md

 ![VS Code deno error](../images/deno-error.png)

+Clarinet allows you to instantly initialize wallets and populate them with tokens, which helps to interactively or programmatically test the behavior of the smart contract.
+Blocks are mined instantly, so you can control the number of blocks that are mined between testing transactions.

 To define a Clarinet test you need to register it with a call to `Clarinet.test()`.
 In the example unit test below, you see us
 1. Importing the relevant classes from the Clarinet module on Deno
 2. Instantiating and passing common Clarinet objects to our `Clarinet.test()` API call